-Where possible, columns and supports should be left unpainted to minimise the need for regular maintenance.

-Leaving columns unpainted is particularly practical in modern or new stations, where the base metal and/or factory finish of columns is a good approximation for Telegrey (eg, galvanised steel).
+Where possible, columns and supports should be left unpainted.
+This minimises the need for regular maintenance and is particularly practical in modern or new stations, where the base metal and/or factory finish of columns is a good approximation for Telegrey (eg, galvanised steel).